9init/be-assessment/README.md

 We use npm package manager
 - Install node dependencies  `$ npm install`
 - Edit **.env** file to fit your workplace.
+- Run the system  `$ npm start`
 - Run **Unit test** to make sure every thing is fine  `$ npm test`.
+  - You must run the system first before unit testing it
 - Voila.

 ## Documentation